Markles01/lab6-microservices/report.md

 **What happens when you kill the microservice accounts (2222) and do requests to web?
   Can the web service provide information about the accounts again?
 Why?**
+        - When you end the process set on port 2222 that makes the registration notice that the account set on port 2222 is down, so if we check the dashboard on the browser we will see that there is only one proccess running which is the account set on port 4444.